doilonar/Lane-Detection-using-U-Net-with-Spatiotemporal/README.md

 1. Open `video_unet.py`.
 2. Update `input_video_path` to your video file.
 3. Set the `model` variable by loading the desired pre-trained model.
-The `unet-lstm` model is recommended for video.
+The `unet_lstm` model is recommended for video.
 4. Run the script:
     ```bash
     python video_unet.py